-- Updated trend data related to motor vehicle crashes, fatalities, and injuries in response to new federally required performance measures and newly available data. - Refreshed the rankings of high crash locations in the Boston region. - Incorporated the MPO's federally required roadway safety performance targets. - Added information related to transit safety performance trends. - Added information about the relationship between transportation safety and CAV technology as well as transportation security issues.
+- Updated trend data related to motor vehicle crashes, fatalities, and injuries in response to new federally required performance measures and new years of data. - Refreshed the rankings of high crash locations in the Boston region. - Incorporated the MPO's federally required roadway safety performance targets. - Added information related to transit safety performance trends. - Added information about the relationship between transportation safety and CAV technology as well as about transportation security issues.